-Grilled New York Strip Steaks
+Grilled New York Strip Steaks with Roasted Garlic Butter

-- For the roast garlic butter
+For the roasted garlic butter

 - 1 large head garlic

 - 1 teaspoon extra-virgin olive oil

 - 1/2 teaspoon kosher salt